-Abandoned Parents: The Devil's Dilemma: The Causes and Consequences of Adult Children Abandoning Their Parents

-by Sharon A. Wildey.
+Abandoned Parents: The Devil's Dilemma: The Causes and Consequences of Adult Children Abandoning Their Parents, (Volume 1) by Sharon A. Wildey.
 Publisher: CreateSpace Independent Publishing Platform (August 27, 2014).

 Sharon Wildey earned a BA in Sociology, JD in law and a MD in Theology.
 She has worked as a conflict mediator, trial lawyer and writer.

 Ambiguous Loss: Learning to Live with Unresolved Grief by Pauline Boss, Harvard University Press, 1999.

 "Bad" Mothers: The Politics of Blame in Twentieth-Century America, Edited by Molly Ladd-Taylor and Lauri Umansky, 1998.
 Published by New York University Press.
 Twenty-six essays on Mothers.
-From the back cover:

 "These provocative and moving essays make it crystal clear that the Bad Mother label is applied with such disregard for the facts that it is on the border of superstition.
 The overwhelming evidence in these well-researched studies shows that we must fashion a much more healthy ideal of motherhood that actually works for the good of the whole family.
 I highly recommend this book as one step on that path." by Diane Meyer, author of MotherGuilt: How Our Culture Blames Mothers for What is Wrong With Society.

-This is a very unusual book that I found when I was shopping online for photography books.
+Bertha Alyce: Mother exPosed is a very unusual book that I found when I was shopping online for photography books.
 I have an interest in fine art photography.
 I purchased this book because it was both a text and photography book on a difficult mother/daughter relationship.
 Gay Block, author and photographer, is the daughter.
 Bertha Alyce, her mother, died in 1991.
 The book was published in 2003.

 This book won't be for everyone.
 I found it fascinating and strange.
 There is nudity in it of both mother and daughter, individually and together.